 Influenza continues to be a major cause of morbidity and mortality worldwide.
+Influenza is ranked among the top 10 infectious diseases affecting the Canadian population.
 Health Canada estimates that in a given year up to 12,200 hospitalizations related to influenza may occur and that as many as 3,500 Canadians, mostly seniors, may die of influenza and other serious flu-related complications.
 Rates of influenza infection are highest in children aged 5-9 years, but rates of serious illness and death are highest in children aged <2 years, older persons (>65 years), and persons with underlying medical conditions.
-It is estimated that between 10-20% of the population becomes infected with influenza each year.
-Both the Public Health Agency of Canada (PHAC) and the Center for Disease Control and Prevention (CDC) in the United States recognize that the morbidity and mortality from influenza can be significantly reduced through the vaccination of recommended recipients (i.e. people at high risk of influenza-related complications or those more likely to require hospitalization, people capable of transmitting influenza to those at high risk for complications, including health care and other care providers).
+It is estimated that between 10-20% of the population becomes infected with influenza each year.1 Both the Public Health Agency of Canada (PHAC) and the Center for Disease Control and Prevention (CDC) in the United States recognize that the morbidity and mortality from influenza can be significantly reduced through the vaccination of recommended recipients (i.e. people at high risk of influenza-related complications or those more likely to require hospitalization, people capable of transmitting influenza to those at high risk for complications, including health care and other care providers).1